-While many of our clients come to the team at O’Brien Lifting Solutions with an idea of what they want to install in their shop, or are looking for industrial crane maintenance, some come to consult on which system is best to provide maximum efficiency and productivity for their industrial processes.
+While many of our clients come to the team at O’Brien Lifting Solutions with an idea of what they want to install in their shop, or are looking for industrial crane maintenance, or wire rope hoists, some come to consult on which system is best to provide maximum efficiency and productivity for their industrial processes.

 Over the next few articles, we’ll be discussing the advantages and disadvantages of different types of systems, and how you could use them to ensure your business runs smoothly.
 Today we’re discussing overhead cranes, and different types of hoists – chain hoists and wire rope hoist systems.